Vinnie Pasquantino Player Props: Royals vs. Rangers

 Vinnie Pasquantino At The Plate

-- Pasquantino has 14 hits and an OBP of .388, both of which rank first among Kansas City hitters this season.
+- Pasquantino leads Kansas City with 15 hits and an OBP of .380 this season.

-- Among the qualified hitters in MLB play, his batting average ranks 92nd, his on-base percentage ranks 53rd, and he is 49th in the league in slugging.
+- Among qualifying batters in baseball, his batting average ranks 98th, his on-base percentage ranks 55th, and he is 48th in the league in slugging.

-- Pasquantino has driven in a run in five games this year (29.4%), including one multiple-RBI game.
+- In 61.1% of his 18 games this season, Pasquantino has picked up at least one hit.
+He's also had three multi-hit games.

+- In five games this season, Pasquantino has picked up an RBI, with more than one RBI once.

-- In six of 17 games this season, he has scored, including multiple runs once.
+- In six of 18 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.